nbeloglazov/nbeloglazov.github.io/_posts/2016-03-05-getting-started-with-self-hosted-cljs-part-1.md

 console.log("Hello, world");
 ```

-You can that the last (fifth) argument is changed from `identity` to `#(println (:value %))`.
+The last (fifth) argument is changed from `identity` to `#(println (:value %))`.
 This argument is a callback function that will be invoked once cljs finished compiling.
 The result will be passed to the provided callback.
-In the first example with `eval-str` we don't really care about result, we just wanted `console.log` to be callled.
+In the first example with `eval-str` we didn't really care about the result, we just wanted `console.log` to be evaluated.
 But now we use `compile-str` and we want to see result of compilation, so we pass a function that takes that result and prints it to console.

 Now let's compile real namespace with multiple functions.
 Also I'm going to introduce helper `compile` function to omit default arguments: